mvdevelop/mvdev-portfolio/README.md

-Portfolio 🌟
+🌟 Portfolio

-This is a personal portfolio website built with React and Vite, designed to showcase projects, skills, and professional experience in a clean and modern interface.
+This is a personal portfolio website built with Next.js and Tailwind CSS, designed to showcase projects, skills, and professional experience in a modern, responsive, and fast-performing interface.

 💡 Features

-Home page with introduction and professional summary.
+Home page introducing personal summary and highlights.

-Projects section displaying portfolio works with descriptions and links.
+Projects section displaying portfolio works with descriptions, images, and live/demo links.

-Skills section showcasing technical expertise.
+Skills section showcasing technical expertise with visual indicators.

-Contact form to get in touch directly.
+Contact form to send messages directly.

+Dynamic and SEO-friendly routing powered by Next.js.

-Responsive design for desktop, tablet, and mobile devices.
+Fully responsive layout for desktop, tablet, and mobile devices.

-Smooth navigation using React Router.
+Smooth transitions and animations with Tailwind and Framer Motion (optional).

 🛠️ Technologies Used

+Next.js 14 (App Router)

 React 18

-Vite (fast and modern bundler)

-React Router for client-side routing

-CSS/SCSS or styling frameworks (optional)
+Tailwind CSS for styling and responsiveness

+Framer Motion (optional) for animations

-Optional: Integration with email services for contact form
+EmailJS / API route for contact form integration

+Vercel or similar platform for deployment

 ⚡ Installation